AC motor: Shaded-pole motor

 A common single-phase motor is the shaded-pole motor and is used in devices requiring low starting torque, such as electric fans, small pumps, or small household appliances.
 In this motor, small single-turn copper "shading coils" create the moving magnetic field.
 Part of each pole is encircled by a copper coil or strap; the induced current in the strap opposes the change of flux through the coil.
 This causes a time lag in the flux passing through the shading coil, so that the maximum field intensity moves higher across the pole face on each cycle.
 This produces a low level rotating magnetic field which is large enough to turn both the rotor and its attached load.
 As the rotor picks up speed the torque builds up to its full level as the principal magnetic field is rotating relative to the rotating rotor.

 A reversible shaded-pole motor was made by Barber-Colman several decades ago.
 It had a single field coil, and two principal poles, each split halfway to create two pairs of poles.
 Each of these four "half-poles" carried a coil, and the coils of diagonally opposite half-poles were connected to a pair of terminals.
 One terminal of each pair was common, so only three terminals were needed in all.

-The motor would not start with the terminals open; connecting the common to one other made the motor run one way, and connecting common to the other made it run the other way.
+The motor would not start with the terminals open; connecting the common to one made the motor run one way, and connecting the common to the other made it run the other way.
 These motors were used in industrial and scientific devices.

 An unusual, adjustable-speed, low-torque shaded-pole motor could be found in traffic-light and advertising-lighting controllers.

 The pole faces were parallel and relatively close to each other, with the disc centered between them, something like the disc in a watthour electricity meter.
 Each pole face was split, and had a shading coil on one part; the shading coils were on the parts that faced each other.

 Applying AC to the coil created a field that progressed in the gap between the poles.
 The plane of the stator core was approximately tangential to an imaginary circle on the disc, so the travelling magnetic field dragged the disc and made it rotate.

 The stator was mounted on a pivot so it could be positioned for the desired speed and then clamped in position.
 Placing the poles nearer to the center of the disc made it run faster, and toward the edge, slower.